 So you’ve decided to go solar, now it’s time for you to figure out how you will pay for it.
 If you don’t have the money to pay for the installation and equipment upfront, there are a variety of solar panel financing options for you out there.
-We’ve picked up a few popular ones here and elaborated them for you:
+We’ve picked a few popular ones here and elaborated on them for you.

 - Solar Leases and PPAs

 We’re sure you’ve heard of home improvement loans.
 Well, solar loans are no different, except one fundamental difference: solar panel loans allow you ownership of an asset that generates financial value.
 This includes the electricity generated by the panels and the 30% federal investment tax credit and other cash rebates.
 Now the next question in line: Who provides these loans?
 Here's a breakdown of entities that are capable of helping you with solar loans:

 - Utility companies

 Finally, like any other product, solar loans come with different terms, structures, and conditions.
 If you want to determine what kind of loan suits you best, you will need to ask yourself the following questions:

 - Do you want a secured or unsecured loan?

 - What is your capacity when it comes to paying a monthly installment?